ccdmb/predector/docs/output.md

 37. aa_basic_number -- Integer.
 The number of basic residues (H, K, or R) in the protein.
 38. aa_acidic_number -- Integer.
 The number of acidic residues (B, D, E or Z) in the protein.
 39. fykin_gap -- Float.
 The number of FYKIN residues + 1 divided by the number of GAP residues + 1.
 [Testa et al. 2016](https://doi.org/10.1093/gbe/evw121) describe RIP affected regions as being enriched for FYKIN residues, and depleted in GAP residues.
+40. kex2_cutsites -- A comma separated list of potential matches to Kex2 motifs.
+These each take the form of `<pattern>:<start>-<end>`.
+Where pattern is one of `[LIJVAP][A-Z][KRTPEI]R`, `L[A-Z][A-Z]R`, `[KR]R`.
+See Outram et al 2021 <https://doi.org/10.1371/journal.ppat.1010000> for a recent brief review.
+Note that these are simple regular expression matches and there has been no processing.
+Use with some caution.
+41. rxlr_like_motifs -- A comma separated list of potential RxLR-like motifs (`[RKH][A-Z][LMIFYW][A-Z]`) as described by Kale et al 2010 <https://doi.org/10.1016/j.cell.2010.06.008>.
+Each take the form of `<start>-<end>`.
+Note that this is a simple regular expression match, it tends to be quite non-specific, and the function of these motifs remains controversial.
+Use with some caution.
-40. localizer_nuclear -- Boolean \[0, 1\] or None '.' indicating whether localiser predicted an internal nuclear localisation peptide.
-These predictions are run on mature peptides predicted by SignalP 5.
-Any entry with '.' indicates where the program was not run.
+40. localizer_nucleus -- Boolean \[0, 1\] indicating whether localiser predicted an internal nuclear localisation peptide.
+These predictions are run on all proteins with the first 20 AAs trimmed from the start to remove any potential signal peptides.
-41. localizer_chloro -- Boolean \[0, 1\] or None '.' indicating whether localiser predicted an internal chloroplast localisation peptide.
-These predictions are run on mature peptides predicted by SignalP 5.
-Any entry with '.' indicates where the program was not run.
+41. localizer_chloro -- Boolean \[0, 1\] indicating whether localiser predicted an internal chloroplast localisation peptide.
-42. localizer_mito -- Boolean \[0, 1\] or None '.' indicating whether localiser predicted an internal mitochondrial localisation peptide.
-These predictions are run on mature peptides predicted by SignalP 5.
-Any entry with '.' indicates where the program was not run.
+42. localizer_mito -- Boolean \[0, 1\] indicating whether localiser predicted an internal mitochondrial localisation peptide.
+43. signal_peptide_cutsites -- A comma separated list of predicted signal-peptide cleavage sites.
+Each will take the form `<program_name>:<last_base_in_sp>`.
+So the mature peptide is expected to begin after the number.
 43. signalp3_nn -- Boolean \[0, 1\] indicating whether the protein is predicted to have a signal peptide by the neural network model in SignalP 3.
 44. signalp3_hmm -- Boolean \[0, 1\] indicating whether the protein is predicted to have a signal peptide by the HMM model in SignalP 3.
 45. signalp4 -- Boolean \[0, 1\] indicating whether the protein is predicted to have a signal peptide by SignalP 4.